How makeup virtual try on will save the beauty industry

 Enter COVID-19 and it’s easy to see how consumers, despite wanting to purchase these products, might feel more hesitant about clicking that “Add to cart” button.
 What if they picked the wrong colour?
 Will they be able to return it after they’ve already opened and tried it?

 You may have seen AR filters on Snapchat or Instagram which allow users to try on different products such as hats and glasses.
-Similar experiences are now available for makeup; such as the recent release of a virtual makeup try-on YouTube for MAC Cosmetics.
+Similar experiences are now available for makeup; such as the recent release of a makeup virtual try on by YouTube for MAC Cosmetics.
 This allowed users to try on the different products that were being featured on makeup tutorial videos.

-What does AR hold for the future of beauty retail?
+What does makeup virtual try on hold for the future of beauty retail?

 Other uses of AR in the beauty industry